Chenguku/Diagramming-and-Typesetting/README.md

-# Developer Tools Showcase
+# Diagramming and Typesetting
-A demonstration of software development and design tools that aren't often shown in my projects
+Software design tools that aren't often shown in my projects

 List of skills and tools:
 - Typesetting using LaTeX